inhahe/scribbles3/README.md

-                         enabled, and the animation will stop after one loop. filename extension should be "gif" --noscreen             doesn't display anything. only for use with --file --spacecurves arg      number of curves in space. increase this to make more complicated shapes. defaults to 30 --timecurves arg       number of curves in time per space curve. only applies
+                         enabled, and the animation will stop after one loop. filename extension should be "gif" --noscreen             doesn't display anything. only for use with --file --vsync                don't update the screen faster than the screen refresh rate. this isn't supported on all platforms --spacecurves arg      number of curves in space. increase this to make more complicated shapes. defaults to 30 --timecurves arg       number of curves in time per space curve. only applies